 - Ph.D., Texas Tech University - Spanish

-In 2007, she co-edited the text Recipes for Success in Foreign Language Teaching: Ready-Made Activities for the L2 Classroom and also contributed a chapter to the volume.
-She presents and chairs panels regularly with the Northeastern Modern Language Association, most recently in Harrisburg, PA, in April 2014.
+Dr. Ware co-edited the text Recipes for Success in Foreign Language Teaching: Ready-Made Activities for the L2 Classroom and also contributed a chapter to the volume.
+She presents and chairs panels regularly with the Northeastern Modern Language Association.

 In her spare time, Dr. Ware likes to read, do yoga, watch movies, cook, and travel.
 When asked what she like to read for pleasure, she said that in addition to J. Jance and Sandra Cisneros, Dr. Ware “can’t get enough of Tess Gerritsen’s murder mystery medical dramas”.